Cumberland County Guide

 Bridgeton, NJ 08302

-Located in downtown Bridgeton along the Cohansey River, the Riverfront hosts a variety of quality family entertainment.
+Located in downtown Bridgeton along the Cohansey River, the Riverfront hosts family entertainment and waterfront activity.

 Bridgeton, NJ